ajfranzoia/docsync/README.md

 > How would you keep versioning on the database, if we wanted to store the last read position on each document (i.e. pick we're you've left)?

-In order to store the last read position on each document I would make use of any persistent storage system in the backend like MySql or MongoDB (taking into account the nature of the application -either relational or more unstructured- when deciding which one to pick).
+In order to store the last read position on a document I would make use of any persistent storage system in the backend like MySql or MongoDB (taking into account the nature of the application -either relational or more unstructured- when deciding which one to pick).
 If performance matters, I would setup an in-memory database like Redis or Memcached between the server and the persistent storage, which is faster than a only-persistent solution.
-The server would then look up the last position firstly in the in-memory storage, and if not found, consult the persistent storage for it (and consequently updating the in-memory storage with the just read value).
+The server would then look up the last position firstly in the in-memory storage, and if not found, consult the persistent storage for it (and consequently updating the in-memory storage with the value just read).

 ### Bonus point #2